How your student loan will be paid

 Information for first year students - how payments are made

 Before any payments are made to you by the SLC, your registration on the programme must be confirmed.
-If the University or College Payment Advice page of your entitlement letter (sent by SLC - this is located in the 'letters and emails' section of your Student Finance online account) is not handed in at your faculty registration event, and only if it states that you are studying at a different institution (not DMU), please bring it, together with your DMU student ID card, to the Student Finance and Welfare counter in Student Gateway (ground floor Gateway House) on any weekday between 9am and 5pm.
+If the University or College Payment Advice page of your entitlement letter (sent by SLC - this is located in the 'letters and emails' section of your Student Finance online account) states that you are studying at a different institution (not DMU), the information will need to be updated so that the Student Loans Company is aware that you are registered at DMU.

 After 1st September 2020: If you are a home student, DMU will notify Student Finance England (SFE) of any changes to your university details on your behalf.